Dave Sax

 David John Sax (born September 22, 1958) is a former Major League Baseball player and the older brother of All-Star second baseman Steve Sax.
 He played as a catcher for the Los Angeles Dodgers (1982–83) and Boston Red Sox (1985–87) in his brief major league career.

+Career

-His lone major league home run came against Jimmy Key in an important AL East matchup on September 21, 1986.
-It helped the eventual American League east champion Red Sox defeat their rival 3-2 in a late season game.
+His lone major league home run came against Jimmy Key in an important game against the Toronto Blue Jays on September 21, 1986.
+It helped the eventual American League East champion Red Sox defeat their rival 3-2 in a late season game.

 Sax also played winter ball with the Navegantes del Magallanes club of the Venezuelan League in the 1983–84 season.
 He later made a brief appearance for the Daytona Beach Explorers of the Senior Professional Baseball Association in 1991.

+Personal life

+Dave Sax is the brother of former Major League Baseball player Steve Sax, who also played for the Dodgers from 1981 to 1988.

+His son, David Sax Jr. was seen on an episode of Intervention in 2015 and died in July 2023.

+A nephew, Nick Sogard, plays in Major League Baseball for the Boston Red Sox.